Recks11/SpringMVC-Starter/README.md

 ## SpringMVC Starter
-<p> A Spring starter project with XML based configuration to get you upp and running for a small to medium scale spring application with a database and spring security</p>
+<p> A Spring starter project with XML based configuration to get you upp and running for a small to medium scale spring application with a database and spring security for those who do not want to use Spring-Boot</p>

 ## Dependencies included (Some in comments)